Divergent thinking: Therapeutic value of divergent thinking

-Divergent thinking and aging

-Guila Fusi, Sara Lavolpe, Nara Crepaldi, and Maria Lusia Rusconi conducted a systematic review on the effect of age on divergent thinking.
-They found that the relationship between age and DT abilities is not at all linear, but "complex and multidimensional."
-Many variables can influence DT abilities, including "educational level, intelligence, WM (working memory) abilities, and speed of processing."
-Before any further research should be done, the authors first believe that a theoretical discussion needs to be held.
-Of course, "new and more accurate information about which of the DT abilities might be preserved or impaired in the elderly population could have significant practical implications."
+The ability for divergent thinking can promote active coping strategies such as a positive reappraisal in young adults and thus serve as a prophylaxis for hopelessness that is generally related to depressed mood, according to a study by Bennliure and Moral.

 Effects of positive and negative mood

 In a study at the University of Bergen, Norway, the effects of positive and negative mood on divergent thinking were examined.
 Nearly two hundred art and psychology students participated, first by measuring their moods with an adjective checklist before performing the required tasks.
 The results showed a clear distinction in performance between those with a self-reported positive versus negative mood:

 Results showed natural positive mood to facilitate significantly task performance and negative mood to inhibit it… The results suggest that persons in elevated moods may prefer satisficing strategies, which would lead to a higher number of proposed solutions.
 Persons in a negative mood may choose optimizing strategies and be more concerned with the quality of their ideas, which is detrimental to performance on this kind of task.